Hyedryn/elikopy/docs/preprocessing_T1.rst

 	:width: 800
 	:alt: T1 preprocessing pipeline.

-On the one hand, when a T1 image is available, a white matter mask can be computed from this data.
-Therefore, the T1 image is first preprocessed then segmented.
+When a T1 image is available, it is preprocessed then segmented.
 Finally the segmented white matter mask is projected into the space of the preprocessed diffusion image.